-Most plugins don’t clean after themselves so you need to delete the database tables the plugin has added and delete the plugin options from wp_options table.
+Most plugins don’t clean after themselves, so you need to delete the database tables the plugin has added and delete the plugin options from the wp_options table.

 This concludes our 4th step in the quest for a faster & more scalable WordPress website.
-Next, we get to the most important step, it really should be #1 but since it’s the hardest we left it last.
+In our next post, we get to the most important step, it really should be #1 but since it’s the hardest we left it last.